-Here's a little fun for you if you haven't laughed for awhile.
+Here's a little fun for you if you haven't laughed for a while.
 While you read this just remember that you are appreciated by those of us who served.
-And, oh yeah, I appologize in advance if this offends anyone. sg
+And, oh yeah, I apologize in advance if this offends anyone.
+SG

 BUT……A real American hero dies and not a mention of it in the news.